 I try to write novels that are action oriented, fast-paced and reader-friendly.
 What does ‘reader-friendly’ mean?
 Think Dan Brown, author of The DaVinci Code.
 He has page-turner quality, short sections, plenty of action, and realistic dialogue.

 Reidr Daniels is my pen name.
 “Reidr” was what some of my friends called me growing up.
 They had other names, of course, but this one works best.
-“Daniels” is an ode to my paternal grandfather, a WWI veteran who lived to be 101.
+“Daniels” is an homage to my paternal grandfather, a WWI veteran who lived to be 101.